Foundations of regular variation on topological spaces: Preface

-As explained in \cite{bas:plan19}, the definition of vague convergence refers to a family of sets, which are designated as bounded.
-These sets build a bornology (or boundedness) on the carrier space.
+\textit{Ideals.} As explained in \cite{bas:plan19}, the definition of vague convergence refers to a family of sets designated as bounded sets.
+These sets form a bornology (or boundedness) on the carrier space.
 A very similar idea, under the name of localisation, is used in \cite{kalle17} in the context of Polish spaces.
-In general, such a family of sets forms an ideal (the dual to a filter), which becomes a bornology if it covers the whole space.
-The systematic use of ideals simplifies and generalises results concerning vague convergence, leads to a useful formulation of a continuous mapping theorem and makes it possible to view the ideal as a variable parameter in the definition of regular variation.
-It also makes it possible to keep the background topological space fixed and, instead of excluding some cones from it as common in \cite{lin:res:roy14}, work with different ideals on the same space.
+This concept is a special case of a collection of sets called an ideal (the dual of a filter), which becomes a bornology if it covers the entire space.
+The systematic use of ideals simplifies and generalises results concerning vague convergence, leads to a useful formulation of a continuous mapping theorem, and makes it possible to view the ideal as a variable parameter in the definition of regular variation.
+It also makes it possible to keep the background topological space fixed and, instead of excluding some cones from it as is common in \cite{lin:res:roy14}, work with different ideals on the same space.
 As our examples show, it is important not only what is excluded from the space, but also how bounded sets approach the excluded region.
-We show that this effect appears even on the plane.
-In difference to all previous works, we include into consideration also ideals which might contain some scaling invariant elements.
-This is particularly essential in working with regular variation on the space of sets, since scaling invariant families of the closed sets are abundant.
+We show that this effect appears even in the plane.
+In contrast to previous work, we also consider ideals that might contain some scaling-invariant elements.
+This is particularly essential when working with regular variation on the space of sets, since scaling-invariant families of closed sets are abundant.